Car rental in Lisbon might not be essential if you only intend to explore within the city.

 Things to remember

-- Unless you specify otherwise, the vehicle you’re given by a Lisbon car rental company will almost certainly be manual drive.
-Some automatic car models are available from most companies – mainly for the North American market – but you’ll generally pay a bit more.
+- Unless you specify otherwise, expect a traditional car rental – manual drive and diesel or gasoline vehicle.
+Automatic car models are available from most companies, as well as zero emission vehicles if you’re going electric, but you’ll generally pay a bit more.

 - You’ll find driving in Lisbon city centre can be slow and sometimes chaotic, particularly at rush hour.
 There are parking meters and/or public parking in most areas.
 However, parking spots can be difficult to get in some central areas.